 The Bachelor of Arts Degree program is designed to equip students for ministry in the church and the workplace.
-The program requires 124 credit hours for graduation and offers five options:
+The program requires 124 credit hours for graduation and offers four options:

-- 1. Bachelor of Arts in Mission and Evangelism
+- 1. Bachelor of Arts in Missions and Evangelism

 - 2. Bachelor of Arts in Christian Education

 - 3. Bachelor of Arts in Pastoral Ministry

 - 4. Bachelor of Arts in Social Work

-- 5. Bachelor of Arts in Business Management

-The curriculum includes a core cluster of courses in biblical/theological and general education studies and are required of all students seeking the bachelor's degree.
+The curriculum includes a core cluster of courses in biblical/theological and general education studies that are required of all students seeking the bachelor's degree.
 To complete the degree requirements, the student must also complete an additional 21-27 credit hours of course work in one of the options listed above.